 Remember to get insurance before you go on your trip!
 It’s something I know a lot of us forget or think isn’t important but it is!
 If you still need to purchase travel insurance I’d recommend World Nomads.
 They offer 24/7 emergency assistance, trip cancellation, protection of gear, and a lot more.
 Plus they’re flexible and simple!
 Just what we need!
 Get a quote here!

-This post is sponsored by Marco Polo however all opinions, thoughts and ramblings are my own.
-This post contains affiliate links but at no extra cost to you.
+This post is sponsored by Marco Polo however all opinions and thoughts are my own.